![]() |

 ingenuity and perseverance we were able to forge ahead.
 It also provided us the chance to act as

-boys; both running and jumping and running free, if only for a moment.
+boys; both running and jumping and acting free, if only for a moment.

 Walking the rest of the way back in wet boots